Israeli military urges full evacuation of Gaza City ahead of expanded military operation

 Israel says multiple towers destroyed in Gaza City

-Defense Minister Israel Katz on Tuesday said Israel had demolished 30 high-rise buildings in Gaza, which it accused Hamas of using for military infrastructure.

-Prime Minister Benjamin Netanyahu said Monday that Israel destroyed at least 50 “terror towers” that he said are used by Hamas.
-It was unclear if the towers Katz referred to are in addition to those announced by Netanyahu, who called the demolition of the high-rises “only the introduction, only the beginning of the main intensive operation — the ground incursion of our forces.”
+Israel said it has demolished 50 high-rise buildings in Gaza in the past two days, which it accused Hamas of using for military infrastructure.
+On Monday, Prime Minister Benjamin Netanyahu called the demolition of the high-rises “only the introduction, only the beginning of the main intensive operation — the ground incursion of our forces.”

+Emergency first responders rescued two survivors and extricated two bodies from one of the demolished buildings on Tuesday afternoon, according to the civil defense, part of the Hamas-run Interior Ministry.

+The civil defense said others remain trapped under the rubble and that first responders had been unable to rescue them due to lack of equipment.

 The demolitions are part of Israel ramping up its offensive to take control of what it portrays as Hamas’ last remaining stronghold, urging Palestinians to flee parts of Gaza City for a designated humanitarian zone in the territory’s south.